 A device driver was written in 'C' (TRAIN.C) containing the low level commands from Marklin Computer Interface hardware via RS232.
-Functions such TRAIN\$START() and TRAIN\$START() and TRAIN\$START() and TRAIN\$SPEED(trained to initialize and shut down the Marklin system.
-The function TRAIN\$SPEED(trained the addressable speed command, thus each train could be separately controlled.
-TRAIn\$supped the train train-number, but not the other trains running.
-TRAIN\$SWITCH(swittering) would switch the digital turnout to either it's straight or curved position.
+Functions such TRAIN\$START() and TRAIN\$START() and TRAIN\$START() and TRAIN\$SPEED(train addressable speed command, thus each train could be separately controlled.
+TRAIN\$SPEED(trainspeed the train train-number, but not the other trains running.
+TRAIN\$SWITCH(switchaight) would switch the digital turnout to either it's straight or curved position of the controlled.

 The function call TRAINSGET-TDM(&tdm1, &tdm2) returns the two bytes sent by the Max Module.
-The first byte, tdm1, contains the sensor information for the first 8 sensor sensors 9 through 16.
+The first byte, tdm1, contains the sensor information for the first 8 sensors 9 through 16.
 A magnet on the train will trip the reed sensor when it cross been tripped.
 The device latches the bit until a computer command read, which reset is interesting to note that a slow train could trip the reed sensor twice.
 Thus when the sensor is tripped, read by a computer read command (inquiry), reset to 0, reed sensor data.